shahmirthesquid/BladeTheoryXL/README.md

 ESCs are kinda bad, but after a custom tune they were alright.
 They didn't seem to have the precision of more modern ESCS using DSHOT protocol.

-I have the parts to replace these, but I'd like to ride these until they die so that I dont' make ewaste.
+I have the parts to replace these, but I'd like to ride these until they die so that I don't make ewaste.

 ![image](motor_settings_blade_theory.png)
 ![image](How%20I%20fixed%20BLH02102%20esc.png)